totallynotdavid/image-generation/readme.md

 - `deno task build:npm` - Build the library for npm.
 It uses the [build_npm.ts](build_npm.ts) script

-Run the example to verify everything works:
+Then, you can run the example to verify everything works.
+The results are saved in `example/output`.

 ```bash
 deno task dev:example